 Music by the Sea

 You can enjoy Music by the Sea at the St. Augustine Pier on Wednesday.
-Bush Doctors will perform beginning at 7 p.m.
+Funk Shui will perform beginning at 7 p.m.
 This is a family-friendly event so bring your cooler and your beach chairs.
-For a list of future performers, go to www.thecivicassociation.org.

 Concerts in the Plaza

 Families can listen to some music at the Plaza de la Constitucion during the Concerts in the Plaza each Thursday.
-This week’s guest: The Company.
+This week’s guest: Ancient City Slickers.
 The concerts are free and begin at 7 p.m.
 For a list of other performers throughout the summer, go to www.plazaconcerts.com.

-The hometown baseball team will take on the Tennessee Smokies at the Baseball Grounds this week.
-The games run through Saturday.
-For game times and tickets, go to www.jaxsuns.com.
+You can see the Jacksonville Suns take on a Southern rival this week.
+The hometown baseball team will take on the Mississippi Braves at the Baseball Grounds.
+The games run through Sunday.
+For times and tickets, go to www.jaxsuns.com.

 Film Series at Ponte Vedra Hall

 WJCT’s Electro Lounge will continue its four week Friday night film series this week.
 This week’s movie is “ It’s A Mad, Mad, Mad, Mad, World.”
 The movie features Spencer Tracy and Milton Berle.
 The 1963 classic comedy follows four men on their quest to find hidden money.
 Prior to the movie, there will be a “classic car cruise-in.”
 The doors open at 6:30 p.m. and movie starts an hour later.
 A $5 admission fee will be collected at the door.
 The last movie in this series will be shown on July 27th.

 Brides against Breast Cancer Charity Wedding Gown Sales